Skip to main content

 string

 The input text to extract entities from.
 Can be a full document, web page content, article, or any plain text string.
+Either text or document must be provided.
+If both are given, the OCR text is appended after text.

 entities